Local housing allowance

 |Family C - Couple with one girl aged 6 and one boy aged 12||2||3 room LHA|

-Family C are entitled to three bedrooms.
+Family C are allowed three bedrooms as their children are different sexes and one of them is aged over 10.
 If they choose to rent a property with two bedrooms, their benefit will still be worked out using the three room LHA, however they will not receive more than their actual rent.
 For example, if the 2 room rate is £80 and the 3 room rate is £110 but their actual rent is £90, if they are entitled to the 3 room rate their benefit will be worked out using £90 as the maximum amount they are entitled to.

 To work out how many rooms you are allowed, try our LHA Room Calculator.